harshitkumar122/ElevateLabs_Task2/README.md

 # ElevateLabs_Task2

 This project is built as part of **ElevateLabs Task 2**, focused on mastering essential SQL operations such as inserting, updating, and deleting data in a relational **Library Management System** database.
 The script also handles missing values using `NULL` and demonstrates data cleanup for maintaining consistency.

-This project is built as part of **ElevateLabs Task 2**, focused on mastering essential SQL operations such as inserting, updating, and deleting data in a relational **Library Management System** database.
-The script also handles missing values using `NULL` and demonstrates data cleanup for maintaining consistency.